Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: 1D-axial fluid model

-The system is fully determined by the three nonlinear ODEs given in Eqs. (\ref{eq:ui}), (\ref{eq:ue}), and (\ref{eq:ee}) and the constraints given in Eqs. (\ref{eq:rate}), (\ref{eq:Id}), and (\ref{eq:E}).
-To approximate our specific discharge, we take the cross-sectional area $A(z) = 2 \pi r_{M} w(1+z/l_A)$, where $w=3.4$ mm is the approximate width of the peak in ion flux at the sheath edge and $l_A=10$ mm accounts for the radial spreading with increased $z$.
-We also take $\mathbf{B} = B_0 \mathrm{e}^{-z/l_B}\hat{r}$, with $B_0=0.06$ T and $l_B = 3.8$ mm (cf. Fig.~\ref{fig:bLine}).
 We integrate this system numerically from the presheath-bulk interface at $z=10$ mm to the sheath edge at $z=0.52$ mm.
-In the PIC simulations, the values of $u_e$ and $u_i$ at $z=10$ mm are insensitive to pressure.
-Thus, in the fluid model we set the boundary conditions at $z=10$ mm to $u_{i,0}=-2.5\times10^{3}$ m/s and $u_{e,0}=2.5\times10^4$ m/s for all pressures.
-For the third boundary condition, we perform a bisection search to find a value of $\epsilon_{e,0}$ that permits integration across the entire presheath.
-Above some critical value of $\epsilon_{e,0}$, $\epsilon_e$ diverges to unphysically large values.
-Below the critical value of $\epsilon_{e,0}$, $\epsilon_e$ goes to zero.
-The solutions remain stable only when the critical value of $\epsilon_{e,0}$ is found with high precision ($\sim 10^{-12}$ eV).
+In the PIC simulations, the values of $u_{\rm e}$ and $u_{\rm i}$ at $z=10$ mm are insensitive to pressure.
+Thus, in the fluid model we set the boundary conditions at $z=10$ mm to $u_{\rm i,0}=-2.5\times10^{3}$ m/s and $u_{\rm e,0}=2.5\times10^4$ m/s for all pressures.
+Integration is highly sensitive to the third boundary condition $\varepsilon_{\rm e,0}$ (the electron kinetic energy at $z=10$ mm).
+Above some critical value of $\varepsilon_{\rm e,0}$, $\varepsilon_{\rm e}$ diverges to unphysically large values during integration.
+Below the critical value of $\varepsilon_{\rm e,0}$, $\varepsilon_{\rm e}$ goes to zero.
+The solutions remain stable across the entire domain only when the critical value of $\varepsilon_{\rm e,0}$ is found with high precision ($\sim 10^{-12}$ eV).
+We find this critical $\varepsilon_{\rm e,0}$ using a bisection search method, where we iteratively narrow the bounds on $\varepsilon_{\rm e,0}$ based on whether $\varepsilon_{\rm e}$ diverges to infinity or zero during integration, until we find a value that permits integration to the sheath edge.
+Essentially, this precise value of $\varepsilon_{\rm e,0}$ suppresses numerical instabilities of the ODE system,\cite{press2007numerical} and yields the physical solution.
+Thus, the extreme sensitivity to $\varepsilon_{\rm e,0}$ is a numerical feature of integrating this ODE system, not a feature of the physical or PIC discharge where stability is maintained over much greater fluctuations in plasma parameters.